ebrahimAburas/islamic/README.md

   - All supported countries for prayer locations
   - All calculation methods for prayer
   - Tafsir Quran in Arabic for Jalalayn, Ibn Katheer, Qurtubi and Muyassar
+  - All popular angels' names with their roles
+  - The five Islam basics